 But you don't have to be a giant public utility to experiment with gasification.
 You can build a simple, small gasifier with materials you find around the house.
 YouTube features several videos of these homemade units.
 One video, for example, shows a paint can playing the role of the pressure vessel in which gasification reactions occur.
 As the syngas is produced inside the sealed can, it moves through some simple plumbing fittings to a burner can, where the gas can be ignited.

 Another interesting video shows a small team assembling and operating a wood gasifier based on plans prepared by the U.S. Federal Emergency Management Agency (FEMA) and the Oak Ridge National Laboratory.
 FEMA developed these plans in 1989 specifically for small-scale gasification in the event of a petroleum emergency.
 The agency's report includes detailed, illustrated instructions for the fabrication, installation and operation of a downdraft biomass gasifier.
-(A link to the report is included in the source list under "Lafontaine" on the next page.)
+(A link to the report is included in the source list under "Lafontaine" below.)
 The unit requires a galvanized metal trash can, a small metal drum, common plumbing fittings and a stainless steel mixing bowl and can be mounted on a vehicle to provide syngas for internal combustion.
 With the gasifier in place, the vehicle can run reliably using wood chips or other biomass as the fuel.

 If you're interested in gasification, but aren't the do-it-yourself type, then you might want to consider buying a gasification unit from a manufacturer.
 For example, New Horizon Corporation distributes gasification systems that can be installed in a home environment.
 These biomass gasification boilers can heat houses, garages and other buildings and can use a variety of fuels, including seasoned wood, corn cobs, sawdust, wood chips and any kind of pellet.